proveskit/Documentation/docs/Assembly_Guide_V2/Chapter_5.md

 **<p align="center">Figure 5.3 Soldered Balun.</p>**

-**4. Soldering Burn Wire**
+## Soldering Burn Wire

 !!!
 Note
    This section **requires** Nichrome Wire

-   a. **Prepare the Burn Wire:** Flip the board to the topside and locate two white squares labeled "Burn Wire Port" with a fire symbol next to them.
+   1. **Prepare the Burn Wire:** Flip the board to the topside and locate two white squares labeled "Burn Wire Port" with a fire symbol next to them.
 These squares each have two separate sections.

-   b. **Thread the Burn Wire:** Take one end of the burn wire and thread it through the bottom left corner of the **top** square.
+   2. **Thread the Burn Wire:** Take one end of the burn wire and thread it through the bottom left corner of the **top** square.
 Then, thread the other end of the burn wire through the top left corner of the **bottom** square.
 Refer to Figure 5.4.
    <figure>
     <img src="images/top-bot.jpeg"width="500" height="500">
   </figure>

   **<p align="center">Figure 5.4 How to feed each wire.
 Top and Bot. </p>**

-   c. **Flip and Locate Wires:**  Flip the board back over (bottom side facing you).
+   3. **Flip and Locate Wires:**  Flip the board back over (bottom side facing you).
 You should now see two wires poking out from the bottom of the board.

-   d. **Solder the Burn Wire:**
+   4. **Solder the Burn Wire:**

    -**Burn Side:** Identify the wire coming from the top square (now on the bottom) - this is the burn wire.
 Feed it through the hole directly to its left (adjacent hole).
 Solder this wire to the topside of the board for a secure connection.